Top 55 E-Commerce Tools for Businesses and Startups in 2023

 With Qualaroo, you can use quick surveys to deliver more personalized experiences for your site visitors.
 It uses AI-powered analytics and reports so you can get actionable insights based on visitors’ behavior on your site.
 Qualaroo lets you access professionally designed questions and templates for user experience insights, feedback on website design and functionality, product feedback, and more.

-The Essentials plan starts at $80 per month when billed yearly.
+The Essentials plan starts at $69 per month when billed yearly.

-49. LimeSpot
+51. LimeSpot

 LimeSpot

 LimeSpot is an e-commerce software that helps you create unique and personalized shopping experiences that drive conversions.
-This AI-drive platform lets you create a custom experience throughout every stage of your customer’s buyer’s journey and helps them find the right products at different touch points.
+This data-driven platform lets you create a custom experience throughout every stage of your customer’s buyer’s journey and helps them find the right products at different touch points.

 This smart platform learns from every interaction and is programmed to continuously optimize for enhanced recommendations, targeted updates, and updated inventory status.

-50. SearchSpring
+52. SearchSpring

 SearchSpring

 SearchSpring is a search and merchandising platform that’s designed for retailers.
 This personalization tool offers intelligent site search, automated merchandising, personalized product recommendations, superior site navigation, and e-commerce reports.
-It helps your site deliver dynamic search results to your audience fast, without compromising personalization.
+It helps your site deliver dynamic search results to your audience fast without compromising personalization.

 SearchSpring uses your product data and subjects it to deep analysis or indexing, allowing you to show products that your customers are looking for.